chaos-polymtl/lethe-rpt/doc/source/installation/apple_arm.rst

 .. figure:: ./images/apple.png
    :height: 100px

-Lethe can be now be deployed on Apple ARM chips.
-The support for these chips is experimental, but all Lethe solvers can be deployed for this type of architecture.
-So far, we have found that Lethe performs very efficiently on Apple ARM architecture.

-The installation of Lethe consists in two steps:
+The installation of Lethe-RPT consists in two steps:
 1. Installation of deal.II using the Candi toolset
-2. Installation of Lethe
+2. Installation of Lethe-RPT

 The easiest way to install deal.II and its dependencies under Mac OS is through the Candi toolset.
 Consequently, this is the only procedure which is explained here.
 Even under these condition, we will see that the procedure is shaky at best.